The Masses Against the Classes

-"The Masses Against the Classes" is a song by Welsh rock band Manic Street Preachers, released as a limited-edition single in January 2000.
-It was a stand-alone single, not featured on any studio album, and was deleted, removed from wholesale supply, on the day of release.
-Despite being deleted on the day of release, the single peaked at number one on the UK Singles Chart.
+"The Masses Against the Classes" is a song by British rock band Manic Street Preachers, released as a limited-edition single in January 2000.
+It was a stand-alone single, not featured on any studio album, and was deleted (removed from wholesale supply) on the day of release.
+Despite being deleted on the day of release, the single peaked at the top of the UK Singles Chart.

 Background

-The title of the song is derived from a quotation from the 19th-century British Prime Minister William Ewart Gladstone ("All the world over, I will back the masses against the classes").
+The title of the song is derived from a quotation from the 19th-century Liberal Prime Minister William Ewart Gladstone ("All the world over, I will back the masses against the classes").
 The single begins with a Noam Chomsky quotation and ends with a quotation from Albert Camus.
 The record sleeve features the Cuban flag albeit without the star, a mark of the band's socialist political ideology.
 The band later played in Havana, in February 2001, to a sold-out Karl Marx theatre with Fidel Castro in the audience, whom they met when he arrived just thirty minutes before they were due to play.

 Content

 "The Masses Against the Classes" is considered a return to the alternative rock style of music produced by the band in the early to mid-1990s, while the lyrics reply to criticism of the This Is My Truth Tell Me Yours album, which had featured a softer, more pop-oriented sound.
 The song was debuted on the festival circuit late in mid-1999.

-Martin Power proclaimed "The Masses Against the Classes" a "raucous, guitar-driven slice of pop-punk" which recalled Nirvana's 1991 song "On a Plain".
+Martin Power proclaimed "The Masses Against the Classes" a "raucous, guitar-driven slice of pop-punk" that recalled Nirvana's 1991 song "On a Plain".
 On the style of the song, bassist Nicky Wire commented that an "Iggy and the Stooges vibe" had been sought.